EquineEngineer/Sag-Onboarding/Grafana_setup.md

   Open up your browser under `localhost:3000` and login with default credentials `admin` `admin`.
 You can skip "new passwords" step

 # How to setup Grafana
-The Grafana repository has a lot of branches, but for now you just need a new local branch (e.g. `imc`)
+The Grafana repository has a lot of branches, but for now, you just need a new local branch (e.g. `imc`)

 ## Monaco editor
 At the moment of writing this branch is pretty old, so we need to add one thing - an editor.
 Some branches have it, such as `develop`, but for `imc` you have to add it manually